helmut-hoffer-von-ankershoffen/starbridge/README.md

 - You already have Claude Desktop for Mac OS X installed
 - You don't care for the imaging extra

-If you (possibly) need to install homebrew, uv, and care for all extras:
+If you need to first install homebrew and uv - and care for all extras:

 ```shell
 if [[ "$OSTYPE" == "darwin"* ]]; then # Install dependencies for macOS X